smo0ths/KCD2-CFG-ECT/README.md

 ## create user.cfg in kingdomcomedeliverance2 folder and copy paste
 ## delete cache folder %userprofile%/saved games/kingdomcome2/shaders (not needed, maybe after update)
 ## add launch commands: +exec user.cfg
+## "-devmode" is for debug/dev tools so its not needed
 ## and restart after getting to main menu (needed depending on cvar)
 ## 🟩 shows changes from default ultra